bangni-chen/final_project/README.md

 | Q('From Explore')           | 0.0020   | 0.001   | 1.934  | 0.053    | -2.69e-05 | 0.004   |
 | Q('From Other')             | 0.0042   | 0.003   | 1.530  | 0.126    | -0.001    | 0.010   |

-<br/><br/>Possibly complete quasi-separation: A fraction 0.15 of observations can be<br/>perfectly predicted.
-This might indicate that there is complete<br/>quasi-separation.
-In this case some parameters will not be identified.

 The logistic regression predicting whether a post gets above-median engagement has a pseudo R-squared of 0.6366, showing reasonably good